About Towns County

 How can I search for someone recently arrested in Towns County, Georgia?

 To search for someone recently arrested in Towns County, Georgia, you can contact the Towns County Detention Center.
 They maintain records of current inmates and recent arrests.
 You can visit the facility in person or call them to inquire about an inmate.
-Additionally, the Towns County Sheriff's Office may provide an online inmate lookup tool on their official website for public access to arrest records.
+The Towns County Sheriff's Office may provide an online inmate lookup tool on their official website for public access to arrest records.

 Mugshots or booking photos in Towns County, Georgia, are typically available through the Towns County Sheriff's Office.
 You can request these photos by visiting the Sheriff's Office in person or checking their official website for any online portal that may provide access to booking photos.
 Keep in mind that availability may vary based on privacy laws and the status of the case.